Take your natural curiosity, combine it with your interest in Maths, Science or Technology and use your imagination to design and build the future.

 GCSE (or equivalent) profile to include minimum of Grade C or above in Mathematics and English Language.

-The Faculty of Computing and Engineering does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
+The Faculty of Computing, Engineering and the Built Environment does not accept students with Essential Skills in Application of Number as the only mathematics qualification.

 English Language Requirements